 Countries and Geography of Western Europe

-Ireland is located in northwestern Europe and is an island nation that is divided into the Republic of Ireland, covering about five-sixths of the island, and Northern Ireland, which is part of the United Kingdom.
+Ireland is an island nation that is divided into the Republic of Ireland, covering most of the island, and Northern Ireland, which is part of the United Kingdom.
 The western coast is particularly rugged, with dramatic cliffs such as the Cliffs of Moher.
 Ireland experiences a temperate maritime climate, with mild winters and cool summers, influenced by the Gulf Stream.

 Dublin is the capital and largest city of Ireland, with a rich history dating back over a thousand years.
 Dublin also played a significant role in Ireland's struggle for independence from British rule, particularly during the Easter Rising of 1916.